Examples of my work

 A client asked for help clearing an overgrown section of their garden.
 They had already done a lot of work on the top half of the garden, which looks lovely.
 I dug over the next section of the garden, including dealing with a legion of brambles.

 It is a very large garden which is slowly being transformed.
-Recently I have been back to remove the brambles behind the garden and to dismantle a large wooden building.
-I also did a day's work removing well-established weeds ready for the area to be cultivated and latterly I helped to build a greenhouse and a shed.
+I returned several times to remove brambles behind the garden, to dismantle a large wooden building, removing well-established weeds ready for the area to be cultivated and latterly to build a greenhouse and a shed.

 Looking across the Evenlode